 FIRST SETTLER OF SUMNER, MAINE

-A BIOGRAPHY OF CHARLES BISBEE, by Larry Overmire (5th great grandson), Aug.
+A BIOGRAPHY OF CHARLES BISBEE, by Laurence Overmire (5th great grandson), Aug.
 2008:

 Charles Bisbee was born in 1726 in East Bridgewater, Plymouth County, Massachusetts, the son of Moses and Mary (Reed) Bisbee.

 He married Beulah Howland, the daughter of Rouse and Ann (Bonney) Howland on Sept.
 16, 1756 in Pembroke, Plymouth County.
 They had nine children: Elisha, Charles, Mary "Polly," Celia, Moses, John, Solomon, Calvin and Rouse.